 If you are competing for a PE (or for a flight departing around the same time as a PE), arrive early.
 The line can to mark present can take a long time.
 Passenger terminal staff will allow duty passengers to go first.

 Remember that when flying Space-A, you must mark yourself present before Roll Call begins.
 A long line is not an excuse for not marking yourself present in time.
 If you are late, you will go to the bottom of the list after the last Category 6 passenger competing for the flight.

 You mark yourself present at the desk downstairs.
 If a PE is departing and the terminal is crowded, terminal staff will request that passengers wait upstairs for Roll Call, which is announced over the PA system.
 The downstairs area is tight, and there will be a lot of duty passengers checking in.

-The upstairs area has seating, a small USO, a children’s room and a grill restaurant.
-The grill’s hours are limited, and the Norfolk terminal is not close to any base eateries, so plan accordingly.
+The upstairs area has seating, a small USO, a children’s room and vending machines.
+The Norfolk terminal is not close to any base eateries, so plan accordingly.